elsahsu/javascript_conditionals/README.md

 Fill in the blanks with the name of the suspect, the room, and the weapon.
 For example, Mr. Parkes did it in the dining room with the knife!

+Q3-6:
+Using logical operators, write a series of complex logical expressions that prints only if the following conditions are true: if flavor is set to vanilla or chocolate and if vessel is set to cone or bowl and if toppings is set to sprinkles or peanuts
+If the above conditions are true, then print out:
+I'd like two scoops of __________ ice cream in a __________ with __________.
+Fill in the blanks with the flavor of the ice cream, vessel, and toppings.
+For example, I'd like two scoops of vanilla ice cream in a cone with peanuts.